Terms and Conditions for CORNERSTONE services (RIS:12780/18/March2021)

 c) The Client shall own; any designs, test and characterization data, or other Client-specific report (Client Foreground IP) and the Deliverable(s).
 The following restriction shall apply to Client Foreground IP:

 a.
-The Client Foreground IP and/or Deliverable(s) may not be used in any LIDAR applications without prior written consent from the University.
+Any Client Foreground IP and/or Deliverable(s) relating to electro-optic PN junction modulators may not be used in any LIDAR applications without prior written consent from the University.

 d) The University shall own any design rules, fabrication processes, packing methods, test and characterisation methods produced as a result of performing the Services (University Foreground IP).